Grant Funding News for Dr. Martin Schwacha! (2017-04-18)

-Our residents have the opportunity to spend one, two, or three additional years doing clinical and/or basic science research between the clinical PG2 and PG3 years.
-Conducting research during residency is highly recommended, however, it is not required for incoming interns who elect to apply for the non-research track.
-During these research years the department sponsors and pays tuition for the research resident to complete a Masters of Science in Clinical Investigation (MSCI) in our NIH-sponsored program.
+Our residents have the opportunity to spend one, two, or three additional years doing clinical, translational, and/or basic science research between the clinical PG2 and PG3 years.
+Conducting research during residency is highly recommended; however, it is not required for incoming interns who elect to apply for the non-research track.
+During these research years the department may elect to sponsor and pay tuition costs for the research resident to complete a Master of Science in Clinical Investigation (MSCI).

 This research experience can set the stage for a productive academic career, propel the resident to a top fellowship, or simply allow the young surgeon an opportunity to learn what really goes into research so that he/she may evaluate medical literature more critically.
 Regardless of a surgeon's ultimate career path, we believe that time spent in research should complement the clinical training and make one a better surgeon over the long term.